CtrlK

 Actionability

-Provides fully executable CLI commands, Python code for programmatic access, concrete bash scripts for batch processing, and specific model names with exact flags.
-The setup steps are copy-paste ready with real commands.
+Provides fully executable CLI commands, Python code for programmatic access, concrete query examples, and specific setup steps.
+The code examples are copy-paste ready with real flags and parameters.

 3 / 3